Crumb Top Baking

 • Storage and freezing tips

-Ingredients to make air fry potato cakes arranged in individual bowls.
+Ingredients to make potato cakes arranged individually and labeled.

 • Mashed potatoes - You'll need 3 cups of mashed potatoes for this recipe.
 Make sure they're cold so they've had a chance to thicken.